Evolutionary Reinforcement Learning for Sample-Efficient Multiagent Coordination: Experiments

-\textbf{Predator-Prey}: In this environment, $N$ slower cooperating agents (predators) must chase the faster adversary (prey) around an environment with $L$ large landmarks in randomly-generated locations.
+\textbf{Predator-Prey}: $N$ slower cooperating agents (predators) must chase the faster adversary (prey) around an environment with $L$ large landmarks in randomly-generated locations.
 The predators get a reward when they catch (touch) the prey while the prey is penalized.
 The team reward for the predators is the cumulative number of prey-touches in an episode.
 Each predator can also compute the average distance to the prey and use it as its agent-specific reward.
-All agents observe the relative positions and velocities of the other agents as well as the positions of the landmarks.
+All agents observe the relative positions and velocities of the other agents, as well as the positions of the landmarks.
 The prey can accelerate $33\%$ faster than the predator and has a higher top speed.
 We tests two versions termed simple and hard predator-prey where the prey is $30\%$ and $100\%$ faster, respectively.
 Additionally, the prey itself learns dynamically during training.
-We use DDPG \citep{lillicrap2015} as a learning algorithm for training the prey policies.
+We use DDPG \citep{lillicrap2015} as a learning algorithm for training the prey policy.
 All of our candidate algorithms are tested on their ability to train the team of predators in catching this prey.

-This setup is identical to \cite{lowe2017multi}.
+\textbf{Physical Deception}: $N$ agents cooperate to reach a single target Point of Interest (POI) among $N$ POIs.
+They are rewarded based on the closest distance of any agent to the target.
+A lone adversary also desires to reach the target POI.
+However, the adversary does not know which of the POIs is the correct one.
+Thus the cooperating agents must learn to spread out and cover all POIs so as to deceive the adversary as they are penalized based on the adversary's distance to the target.
+The team reward for the agents is then the cumulative reward in an episode.
+We use DDPG \citep{lillicrap2015} to train the adversary policy.

+\textbf{Keep-Away}: In this scenario, a team of $N$ cooperating agents must reach a target POI out of $L$ total POIs.
+Each agent is rewarded based on its distance to the target.
+We construct the team reward as simply the sum of the agent-specific rewards in an episode.
+An adversary also has to occupy the target while keeping the cooperating agents from reaching the target by pushing them away.
+To incentivize this behavior, the adversary is rewarded based on its distance to the target POI and penalized based on the distance of the target from the nearest cooperating agent.
+Additionally, it does not know which of the POIs is the target and must infer this from the movement of the agents.
+DDPG \citep{lillicrap2015} is used to train the adversary policy.

+\textbf{Rover Domain}: This environment is adapted from \citep{rahmattalabi2016d++}.
+Here, $N$ agents must cooperate to reach a set of $K$ POIs.
+Multiple agents need to simultaneously go to the same POI in order to observe it.
+The number of agents required to observe a POI is termed the coupling requirement.
+Agents do not know and must infer the coupling factor from the rewards obtained.
+If a team with fewer agents than this number go to a POI, no reward is observed.
+The team's reward is the percentage of POIs observed at the end of an episode.